sirLimbs/Limbs_XML_Parser/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

 # Credits:
 This script was created by Limbs.
-If you have any questions or feedback, feel free to contact me on discord @Limbs#1915
+If you have any questions or feedback, feel free to contact me on discord .limbs